Bouncing Boy

-Bouncing Boy (Chuck Taine) s a superhero appearing in American comic books by DC Comics, usually as a member of the Legion of Super-Heroes.
+Bouncing Boy (Charles Foster "Chuck" Taine) is a superhero appearing in American comic books by DC Comics, usually as a member of the Legion of Super-Heroes.
 Born on Earth, Bouncing Boy has the power to inflate like a giant ball and bounce around.
 This combination of invulnerability and velocity makes him a surprisingly useful combatant.
 Born without any powers, he received his abilities from a super-plastic formula he believed was soda.
 Bouncing Boy is known for sharing a long-term romantic relationship with fellow Legionnaire Triplicate Girl, whom he eventually marries.
-In reboot Legion continuity, Chuck Taine is the Legion's mechanic.
+In the reboot Legion continuity, he is the Legion's mechanic.

+Bouncing Boy has appeared in various media outside comics, primarily in association with the Legion.
+He is voiced by Michael Cornacchia in Legion of Super Heroes (2006) and Googy Gress in Justice League Unlimited.

 Publication history

-Bouncing Boy first appeared in Action Comics #276 (May 1961) and was created by Jerry Siegel and Jim Mooney.
-Bouncing Boy's addition to the Legion of Super-Heroes reflected Siegel's interest in comedy and provided a vehicle for humor.
+Bouncing Boy first appeared in Action Comics #276 (May 1961), and was created by Jerry Siegel and Jim Mooney.
+His addition to the Legion of Super-Heroes reflected Siegel's interest in comedy and provided a vehicle for humor.